mborgerson/MarkdownViewer/README.md

 Features
 --------
-* Cross Platform
+* Cross platform
-* Updates when the file is changed
+* Automatically updates when the file is changed
-* Stylesheet support
+* CSS support

 Dependencies
 ------------